ahasverus/joss-submission/joss-paper/paper.md

 ## Harmonising taxonomy

-To utilise most features of the `forcis` R package, users need to specify the taxonomic framework they wish to apply (Fig. 2).
+To utilise most features of the `forcis` R package, users need to specify the taxonomic framework they wish to apply (\autoref{fig:fig2}).
 The FORCIS database includes counts at three different taxonomic levels: Original Taxonomy (OT), Lumped Taxonomy (LT), and Validated Taxonomy (VT).
 For a detailed explanation of the differences between these three taxonomic levels, we refer the reader to the